 By choosing this option, you make the choice for your abstract to not be considered during the selection process for an oral or moderated ePoster session.
-If accepted, your abstract will not be presented, nor moderated in a session but will only be available for consultation for the onsite and online audience in a dedicated area/section.
+If accepted, your abstract will not be presented, nor moderated in a session but will.
 All abstract presenters must register for an onsite participation.

 On behalf of

 You may use this field to enter the name of the affiliation for your research or the name of an investigating team.
 Do not use this field to list individual authors.

 Affiliation/investigating teams will not be listed in the authors' index of the Scientific Programme but will appear in publications.

 Trial Registration number

 If available, indicate any reference to your trial registration.

 If any, please use this field to enter the information